muratk5n/thirdwave/en/index.md

 ---

 Can characters like that in gov trigger your opponent?
 Absolutely.
-The f--ker is a con.
+The fucker is a con.
 Your opponent will think 'they are coming for me' and can make a move themselves.

 ---